On this page:

 - The system will be monitoring at the same locations for Stage 2 DBPR as the Stage 1 DBPR.
 If the system had to add, subtract or change sample sites, they do not meet this portion of the criteria and cannot qualify initially for reduced monitoring.

-Question 11: What are the requirements for new water systems that add a disinfectant (other than ultraviolet light) and existing systems that begin adding a disinfectant?
+Question 4: What are the requirements for new water systems that add a disinfectant (other than ultraviolet light) and existing systems that begin adding a disinfectant?

-Question 12: How do I determine the maximum residence site in the distribution system?
+Question 5: How do I determine the maximum residence site in the distribution system?

 - Not necessarily.
 DBP concentration curves indicate that in many cases, HAA5 formation reaches its highest concentration earlier in the distribution system (closer to the point of disinfection) than the highest TTHM formation concentrations.

-- No, only conventional treatment plants that are rated at least 2.5 log Giardia removal must sample monthly for raw water TOC, raw water Alkalinity, and post-filtration TOC (may be reduced to quarterly).
-If you are seeking a reduction for TTHM/HAA5 monitoring, you may be eligible when both DBP levels are ≤ 50% of the MCL and source water TOC running annual average is ≤ 4.0 mg/l.
+- Yes.
+Conventional treatment plants that are rated at 2.5 log Giardia removal must sample monthly for raw water TOC, raw water alkalinity, and post-filtration TOC (may be reduced to quarterly).
+If you are seeking a reduction for TTHM/HAA5 monitoring, you may be eligible when both DBP levels are ≤ to 50 percent of the MCL and source water TOC running annual average is ≤ 4.0 mg/l.

-Question 17: Do I have to take the raw water TOC samples at the same time as the filtered water TOC samples?
+Question 9: Do I have to take the raw water TOC samples at the same time as the filtered water TOC samples?

 - Yes.
 Raw water TOC/raw water alkalinity and the filtered water TOC samples should be considered paired samples and should be taken at the same time.
 The raw water TOC and the raw water alkalinity should be taken at the same time and at the same site (at the raw water inlet to the first treatment process).
 The finished water TOC should be taken just after the filters at the combined filter effluent.